DevPres/astro-form-elements/README.md

 # THIS PACKAGE IS A WIP

-I'm working on this package during this days (december 2022), i think i can show something during this month.
-I'm trying to create a little set that provide some control on the forms, on the way the angular-forms do.
+I'm working on this package during this days (december 2022), I'm trying to create a little set that provide some control on the forms, on the way the angular-forms do.

 I'm building this only with astro and rxjs.